| advertisement: compare things at compare-stuff.com! |

 experimentally determined structures are deposited and is freely available

-to all.
+.
 There are currently in the

 order of 5000 crystallographic protein structures and 900 NMR protein